-Logan Paul and similar celebrities now stand at the forefront of the YouTube cultural conscience.
-They’re even major cultural influencers outside the internet bubble packing loads of content, personality, and controversy.
-Yet with hundreds of hours of content uploaded to the video-sharing platform each minute that’s consumed by billions of users, what are the biggest YouTube channels viewers simply love?
+Almost two billion people watch nearly 5 billion YouTube videos each day.
+Many follow Logan Paul and similar celebrities who stand at the forefront of the YouTube cultural conscience.
+They’re even major influencers outside the internet bubble.
+Yet with all this content — more than 500 hundred hours uploaded each minute — what are the biggest YouTube channels viewers simply love?

-From musicians to streamers, pranksters to reviewers, and more, these are the 10 most subscribed YouTube channels out there (excluding YouTube-generated channels like Music or Spotlight).
+From musicians to streamers, pranksters to reviewers, and more, these are the 10 most subscribed YouTube channels outside the platform’s proprietary channels, like Music and Spotlight.

 Dude Perfect is a comedy sports group that consists of “5 Best Friends and a Panda.”
 Twins Coby and Cory Cotton, Garrett Hilbert, Cody Jones, and Tyler Toney — all former roommates and high school basketball players — started the channel in 2009.

 Since then, the group has uploaded over 200 videos.
 Its members also hold several Guinness World Records, including several for basketball, as well as records for the most T-shirts hung on a washing line using pegs in one minute, and most pencils snapped in one minute.